-I’ve put together a mammoth list of stocking stuffers for you.
+I’ve put together a mammoth list of stocking stuffer gift ideas for crocheters.
 Click on the heading for each one to see a picture of the gift.

 - Boye 4-in-1 crochet tool

 So this one is a great stocking stuffer for the crocheter-on-the-go.
 There are 2 different multi-tools, each with 4 crochet hook sizes.
-These are ideal for travelling and make a wonderfully quirky gift.
+These are ideal for traveling and make a wonderfully quirky gift.